 Keep in mind that account suspensions are specific to each country of sale.
 If you target multiple countries of sale, your unaffected products and feeds will continue to show.

 Suppose a manual review of your product data shows that you’ve submitted multiple items where the price provided on the landing page doesn’t match the price in the feed.
-You’ll receive a warning email with examples of the items where attribute values for price didn't match the landing pages during the time of the review, as well as a timeframe in which to update those and other products that may be affected.
+You’ll receive a warning email with examples of the items where attribute values for price didn't match the values provided on the landing pages during the time of the review, as well as a timeframe in which to update those and other products that may be affected.
 If you fail to make changes within the given timeframe, the items with mismatched pricing will be disapproved, as will any other items in your account that likely also don't meet the requirements.
 You’ll be able to see a list of all the impacted items using the link provided in the initial email.

 - Use the following steps to resubmit your product data: